Belleville Philharmonic Society

 The Belleville Philharmonic Society is an orchestra founded in 1866 in Belleville, Illinois by a group of interested citizens.
 It is the second oldest continuously operating orchestra in the United States.
 It consists of three ensembles - an orchestra, a chorale, and a youth orchestra.
-The current conductor for the orchestra and chorale is Robert Hart Baker.
-Leon Burke III is the conductor for the youth orchestra.
+The current conductor for the orchestra is Joseph Choi and the current conductor of the chorale is Richard Thompson.
+Christopher Gass is the conductor for the youth orchestra.

 Goal

 The Philharmonic Society of Belleville is a not-for-profit organization dedicated to supporting arts in the greater Belleville community.
 The Philharmonic has been an integral part of providing musical experience for musicians and music lovers of all ages since its founding.
 The Belleville Philharmonic Society maintains a strong bond with the community and regularly performs for civic events such as Art on the Square and Belleville Sister Cities.
 It partners with numerous area organizations such as The Belleville Chamber of Commerce, Belleville Main Street, and the City of Belleville itself.